West Virginia Colored Children's Home: History

-The original institution was founded in 1899 by the Rev. Charles McGhee as the West Virginia Normal and Industrial School for Colored Children in Bluefield, West Virginia.
-McGhee moved the institution to Huntington, West Virginia in 1903.
-In 1911, the private institution, which functioned as an orphanage and school, came under state control and support.
+In 1911, the private institution, which functioned as an orphanage and school, came under state control.
 It was then renamed the West Virginia Colored Orphans Home.
-In 1931, the institution's name was changed to the West Virginia Colored Children's Home.
+The school building burned down on April 5, 1920 and a new building was constructed between 1922 and 1923.
+A separate institution, the State Industrial Home for Colored Girls, was established in a building constructed on the property between 1924 and 1926, also of three stories.
+In 1931, the original institution's name was changed to the West Virginia Colored Children's Home.
 By 1951, residents of the Children's Home were no longer educated on site, but were bused to segregated public schools.

-The West Virginia Colored Children's Home was closed in 1956 and the building was used as a rest home.
+The West Virginia Colored Children's Home was closed in 1956 and the building was used as a nursing home, the West Virginia Home for Aged and Infirm Colored Men and Women.
 The property transferred to Marshall University in 1961 and later it was converted to apartments.
-The building was demolished on May 5, 2011.
-The location is now an empty field.